TinyTapeout/tt-multiplexer/docs/INFO.md

 \* The [Housekeeping SPI](https://caravel-harness.readthedocs.io/en/latest/housekeeping-spi.html) is an SPI interfaces provided by the Caravel harness.
 You can use it to change the configuration of the GPIO pins and control the clock for the internal Caravel RISC-V core.
 We do not plan to use it in the Tiny Tapeout Demo board.
 † The `user_clock2` signal outputs the internal clock signal of caravel.
 You could use it to provide a clock to your design by connecting it to the `clk` input (mprj_io pin 6).
 We do not plan to use it in the Tiny Tapeout Demo board.
-‡ Internally, there's no difference between `clk`, `n_rst`, and `ui_in` pins.
+‡ Internally, there's no difference between `clk`, `rst_n`, and `ui_in` pins.
 They are all just bits in the `pad_ui_in` bus.
 However, we use different names to make it easier to understand the purpose of each bit.